 Boro didn't play to their best during the game, against a good O's side roared on by plenty of floating fans as well as their regulars.
 The game ended in a disappointing two nil defeat on a scorching day.

-Action from the game can be seen by clicking on the links:
+Action from the game can be seen by clicking here and here:

 The bus journey home seemed to take for ages, although we conveniently got back just before opening time.
 It turned out that we'd arrived home very early compared to fifty other Seadogs who travelled on a private hire bus under the steam of the ultra unreliable but cheap Primrose Valley Coaches.
 It broke down on the A1 on the way back.
 My brother was on board and its one of his and most of the others favourite ever trip.